 Northwestern's marketable securities categories include investments in US equities, international equity, and fixed income strategies via separately managed accounts, partnerships, and commingled funds.
-US equity strategies include large-, mid-, and smallcap public equities.
-One investment in this category currently may not be redeemed in the first three years, and one may be only partially redeemed during the next five years.
+US equity strategies include large-, mid-, and small-cap public equities.
+Two investments in this category currently may not be redeemed over the next two years, and one may be only partially redeemed during the next five years.
 International equities include developed market (ex-US public equities) and emerging market strategies.
-One investment in this category currently may not be redeemed in the first three years, and several may be only partially redeemed during the next three to five years.
+Several investments in this category may be only partially redeemed during the next three to four years.

 Fixed income strategies include US government securities, agency securities, inflation-linked bonds (TIPS), corporate bonds, global bonds, and short-term cash investments.
-As of August 31, 2013, one investment in this category may be only partially redeemed over the next three years.
+As of August 31, 2014, one investment in this category may be only partially redeemed over the next three years.